bartbutenaers/node-red-contrib-letsencrypt/README.md

         cert: fs.readFileSync('cert.pem')
    },
    ```

    Node-RED will start an ExpressJs webserver, which allows you to access the flow editor and the dashboard.
 The keypair will be passed to that webserver to allow it to encrypt the data via SSL connections.
 1. As soon as an input message arrives, the certificate request flow will be started.
 2. The private key will be read from the specified “key file” path.
 A new key file (and a new private key) is generated, when the there is no file available.
-Via the “Always create new key file (with new private key)” a new file (and anew private key) will always be generated, and the original key file will be overwritten!
+Via the “Always create new key file (with new private key)” a new file (and a new private key) will always be generated, and the original key file will be overwritten!
 Remark: in some circumstances you could specify another key file, which is not used by Node-RED core itself.
 3. Create a CSR (certificate signing request), which is required to request a new certificate.
 In fact this is a request to have a public key officially signed, in this case by the Letsencrypt organisation.
 4. Optionally (when the “Start webserver on port xxx” checkbox is activated) a temporary webserver will be started, that listens for http requests at port xxx.

-CAUTION: most of the time, Node-RED will not be running as root user (i.e. not started with sudo on Linux) to avoid Node-RED having too much permissions.
+   :warning: CAUTION: most of the time, Node-RED will not be running as root user (i.e. not started with sudo on Linux) to avoid Node-RED having too much permissions.
 But as a result, Node-RED will have not enough permissions to start a webserver listening at port 80 (since port numbers 0 to 1023 are preserved).
 So will need to specify a port number xxx between 1024 and 65535 in the config screen.

    This is not required when you have your own webserver running (as root user), which listening already to port 80.
 In that case you can just specify a web folder that your web server can access:

    ![existing webserver](https://user-images.githubusercontent.com/14224149/79505569-da755a00-8034-11ea-869d-5e57c0e479e8.png)

-5. Optional step in case you have started a temporary webserver in the previous step.
+5.	:warning: Optional step in case you have started a temporary webserver in the previous step.
 Since we cannot start a webserver on port 80 (as non-root user), unfortunately you will manually have to setup port redirection:  all http requests that arrive on port 80 need to be redirected to port xxxx, which you have specified in the config screen.
 On Linux for example, some commands need to be entered as root user (sudo …).
 6. Send the CSR to Acme.js
 7. Acme.js will send the CSR to Letsencrypt.
 Remark: all communication is using the Acme protocol.
 8. Letsencrypt will generate a key authentication file for validation, and send it to Acme.js.
 Remark: the filename is a random token.